A:

 Wehrlite is a peridotite containing <5% hornblende, <5% orthopyroxene and >5% clinopyroxene (Mindat).

-Lherzolite is an ultramafic plutonic rock composed of >40% olivine with subordinate <5% hornblende, >5% orthopyroxene and >5% clinopyroxene (Mindat).
+Lherzolite is an ultramafic plutonic igneous rock composed of >40% olivine with subordinate <5% hornblende, >5% orthopyroxene and >5% clinopyroxene (Mindat).

 Harzburgite is a peridotite containing <5% hornblende, >5% orthopyroxene and <5% clinopyroxene; it consists essentially of olivine and enstatite or its variety bronzite (Mindat).